Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Algorithm and Estimators

 \section{Algorithm and Estimators}

 In Section \ref{sec: constrained domain and SMD}, we formulated Fair-AMDP as a bilinear saddle point problem using the Lagrangian function of \textsc{Fair-LP}.
 We also showed how the SMD framework can be used to compute an expected approximate solution to this bilinear problem.
-Given input $\varepsilon$, Algorithm \ref{algorithm: fair state visitation} in Lines 1--5 computes $(\xvec^{\varepsilon}, \lambdavec^{\varepsilon})$ which is an expected $\varepsilon$-approximate solution to the optimization problem in Equation \ref{equation: the final min maz optimization}, that is $\mathbb{E}[\Gap(\xvec^{\varepsilon}, \lambdavec^{\varepsilon})] \leq \varepsilon$.
+Given input $\varepsilon$, Algorithm \ref{algorithm: fair state visitation} computes $(\xvec^{\varepsilon}, \lambdavec^{\varepsilon})$, which is an expected $\varepsilon$-approximate solution to the optimization problem in Equation \ref{equation: the final min maz optimization}, i.e. $\mathbb{E}[\Gap(\xvec^{\varepsilon}, \allowbreak \lambdavec^{\varepsilon})] \allowbreak \leq \varepsilon$.
 The details of the regularizers and estimators are provided in the next paragraph.
-Then, in Line 6, the algorithm uses $\xvec^{\varepsilon}$ to compute $\pi^{\varepsilon}$.
-We remark that it is not immediately clear that $\pi^{\varepsilon}$ satisfies the approximation guarantees (in expectation) as mentioned in Definition \ref{definiton: approximate policy} even though $\xvec^{\varepsilon}$ is $\varepsilon$-approximate solution for the corresponding bilinear saddle point problem.
-Also, note that Algorithm \ref{algorithm: fair state visitation} is oblivious to the presence of the fair-action.
+Then, in Line 8, the algorithm uses $\xvec^{\varepsilon}$ to compute $\pi^{\varepsilon}$.
+Note that it is not immediately clear that $\pi^{\varepsilon}$ satisfies the approximation guarantees (in expectation) as mentioned in Definition \ref{definiton: approximate policy} even though $\xvec^{\varepsilon}$ is $\varepsilon$-approximate solution for the corresponding bilinear saddle point problem.
+In addition, note that Algorithm \ref{algorithm: fair state visitation} is oblivious to the presence of the fair-action.

-Now we provide the details regarding the SMD framework used in Lines 1--5.
-We use normalized entropic regularizer for $\Delta_{\rhovec}^{\ell}$, and $||.||_{2}^2$ regularizer for $\mathbbm{B}_{2M}^{\ell}$.
-See Table \ref{table: regularizer and distance} for the description of regularizers and their corresponding distance generating functions\footnote{Note that in Algorithm \ref{algorithm: fair state visitation} $V_{\xvec'}(\xvec)$ is identified with $V_{\xvec_t}(\xvec)$.}.